New appointments to be announced on Sundays at 1PM.

 January 19, 2025

-Rev. Duchesne has served mostly in the Eastern Pennsylvania Conference but also in Peninsula Delaware and currently in the Mississippi Conference.
+Rev. Dr. Timonth Duchesne has served mostly in the Eastern Pennsylvania Conference but also in Peninsula Delaware and currently in the Mississippi Conference.
 He is a transitional, intentional interim pastor, as well as a spiritual director, coach and consultant.
 He specializes in church growth, creative ministries, and community engagement.
 Tim has extensive experience in helping congregations develop strategic plans and discern their unique gifts and graces for ministry.
 He is committed to embracing diversity and equity and answering God’s call to make disciples of all people for the transformation of the world.

 These gifts will be invaluable as Rev. Duchesne serves the Downingtown congregation and community, which seeks to grow and move forward in new ways to impact the lives of children, youth, and all people.